-I am a Swedish-Icelandic musician/composer, doing a little bit of everything (see, Project Gallery).
-As a solo artist I have released 17 tracks through Nettwerk Music Group (see, my Music), but I also compose music for other artists as well as scores for adverts, films, and computer games.
-Indeed, my most recent single, Wilderness, features wonderful folk-singer Austin Basham.
-My music has been licensed for adverts for VY-Gruppen, one of the largest train-companies in Scandinavia, and for the Netflix series Atypical.
-I recently composed and co-produced an EP for Spanish vocalist Mei de la Cruz in collaboration with Toontracks co-founder Mathias Eklund and Mexican lyricist Alicia Luna Menguante.
-Mei’s first single, Vamos, is now out.
+I am a Scandinavian musician who has just released my second full length album as solo artist— Night and Day—through Nettwerk Music Group.
+I also compose music for other artists as well as scores for adverts, films, and computer games.
+My most recent single, Wilderness, features folk-singer Austin Basham.
+My music has been licensed for adverts for VY-Gruppen, one of the largest train-companies in Scandinavia, for the Netflix series Atypical, and the Dutch TV-series Goede Tijden, Schlechte Tijden.
+I recently composed and co-produced an EP for Spanish vocalist Mei de la Cruz in collaboration with Toontracks co-founder and head of sound-design Mattias Eklund and Mexican lyricist Alicia Luna Menguante.
+Two of Mei’s singles are out, Vamos and Mi Sueno .
 At the same time I am composing music for Viktor Jonssons new computer game Snowtracked.
 Please don’t hesitate to contact me with offers of collaboration.

 The early years